GStreamer/gstreamer/sdk-installing-for-android-development.md

 [Android NDK] documentation, you can find some useful [Android JNI tips here].

-## Download and install the SDK
+## Download and install GStreamer binaries

 The GStreamer project provides [prebuilt binaries] you should download the latest version and unzip it into any folder of your choice.

-In the process of building GStreamer-enabled Android applications, some tools will need to know where you installed the SDK.
-You must define an environment variable called `GSTREAMER_SDK_ROOT_ANDROID` and point it to the folder where you extracted the SDK.
+In the process of building GStreamer-enabled Android applications, some tools will need to know where you installed the GStreamer binaries.
+You must define an environment variable called `GSTREAMER_ROOT_ANDROID` and point it to the folder where you extracted the GStreamer binaries.
 This environment variable must be available at build time, so maybe you want to make it available system-wide by adding it to your `~/.profile` file (on Linux and Mac) or to the Environment Variables in the System Properties dialog (on Windows).

-Point `GSTREAMER_SDK_ROOT_ANDROID` to the folder where you unzipped the SDK.
+Point `GSTREAMER_ROOT_ANDROID` to the folder where you unzipped the binaries.

 > ![information]
 If you plan to use Android Studio and do not want to define this
 > environment variable globally, you can set it inside Eclipse.
 Go to
 > Window → Preferences → C/C++ → Build → Build Variables and define
-> `GSTREAMER_SDK_ROOT_ANDROID` there.
+> `GSTREAMER_ROOT_ANDROID` there.

 ## Configure your development environment